 Taking trips off campus* either around the Berkshires or beyond is a great bonding experience for clubs/organizations.
 Please read this section for guidelines for travel.
 These rules represent some, but not all, of the guidelines that clubs/orgs are expected to follow when planning a trip.

 The timeline for booking a club/org trip can take up to 3 weeks from start to finish.
-Please be prepared to plan and book early!
+Please plan and book your event early!

 *Any student participating in a college sanctioned trip must abide by all MCLA institution policies regardless of location.

 Please note that transporting students to off campus events in personal vehicles is prohibited.

 Below are a variety of options for how to transport your club/org members to an event.

 Students are encouraged to become van drivers for their club/organization.
 If the club/org does not have any approved Van Drivers or any willing student who is participating in the trip, they may have to pay for a certified student to drive.

 To become a certified van driver, students must be at least 20 years old with 2 years of driving experience.
 Interested students need to contact Public Safety at 413-662-5284 or visit them at 277 Ashland Street.

 For more information, please visit the MCLA Student Employment website.